dylanbc1/langchain-rag-medical-assistant-backend/README.md

 - Manages volumes for data persistence (PDFs, cache, ChromaDB data)
 - Handles service dependencies (backend waits for ChromaDB to be ready)
 - Simplifies deployment: single command (`docker-compose up`) starts everything

-**Benefits of Docker:**
-- **Consistency**: Same environment in development, testing, and production
-- **Isolation**: Services run in isolated containers, avoiding conflicts
-- **Portability**: Works on any machine with Docker installed
-- **Easy Setup**: No need to install Python, ChromaDB, or dependencies manually
-- **Service Orchestration**: Automatically manages multiple services and their relationships
-- **Data Persistence**: Volumes ensure data survives container restarts

-**When to Use Docker:**
-- Production deployments
-- Team environments where consistency is important
-- Systems where you want to avoid installing dependencies directly
-- CI/CD pipelines
-- When you need to run ChromaDB and backend together easily

-**When Not to Use Docker:**
-- Local development where you prefer native Python environment
-- When you need to debug with direct access to Python interpreter
-- Systems with limited resources (Docker adds overhead)

 ### Step 7: Verify Installation